 Medical needs.
 There are a number of medical reasons why attending class in person may not be appropriate for you.
 Obviously, if you receive a positive Covid-19 test, you will need to remain in isolation and attend class via Zoom link.
-Even without a positive confirmation, if you are feeling some symptoms or have been exposed or are awaiting test results, attending via Zoom link from quarantine is most appropriate (especially if you are unvaccinated).
+Even without a positive confirmation, if you are feeling even mild symptoms or have been exposed or are awaiting test results, attending via Zoom link from quarantine is most appropriate.
+Furthermore, if you or someone in your immediate household is in a high-risk group, attending via Zoom link over the longer term (and perhaps for the whole semester) may be most appropriate for you; please contact questions@longwood.edu to formally request this accommodation, which I will be happy to work with.